The Judy Garland Show: The George Schlatter episodes (episodes 1–5)

 The Judy Garland Show was initially slated to be taped in New York City.
 The network initially offered the producer's job to Bob Banner, who was at the time producing a series for Garry Moore.
 Although he was interested, he declined to relocate from the West Coast.
 Bob Finkel, whose credits included shows for Dinah Shore and Andy Williams, was next approached but similarly refused to relocate.
 Veteran producer and director Bill Hobin, then heading up Sing Along with Mitch, was approached to produce and direct the program.
 Already based in the East, Hobin eagerly accepted.
 Unbeknownst to Hobin, George Schlatter had been lobbying on the West Coast for the producer job and was signed to produce.
 Ultimately Hobin bowed out of the producer slot.
 Schlatter became the producer, while Hobin was retained to direct.

 With the producer question settled, Schlatter set about assembling the crew for the series.
 Mort Lindsey was hired to conduct the show's orchestra.
 Gary Smith, who had designed the earlier Garland/Sinatra/Martin special, was signed as art director.
 Multiple Academy Award-winner Edith Head was engaged to design Garland's costumes, while Ray Aghayan, who Schlatter knew from their work together with Dinah Shore, was hired to costume Garland's guests.
 Mel Tormé was brought on as musical arranger and to write special musical material, and would also appear as a guest on the program.
 Choreography duties were taken by Danny Daniels.
 Comedian Jerry Van Dyke was engaged as a series regular.
+Judy Henske, who appeared in episode 2, didn't like the scripts or dialogue she was given in her episode, and turned down the offer to appear on the show regularly.

 In addition to musical performances from Garland and the week's guest stars, the series' initial format included the recurring segments "Born in a Trunk" (the name taken from a number in A Star is Born), in which Garland would tell stories of her show business career and sing a related song, and "Tea for Two", which would feature her chatting with a surprise guest.
 Van Dyke would perform comedy sketches, sometimes with Garland or the guests.
 Garland would close each episode by singing the song "Maybe I'll Come Back."
 The obscure novelty song, selected by Garland and Schlatter over CBS's objections (the network wanted her signature song "Over the Rainbow"), included the line "And President Coolidge is a cousin of mine."
 Garland as a running gag would substitute a different name for Coolidge's each week.